MessaoudZouikri/bufferedThresholdPanel/README.md

 In the BTPD model, a buffer zone $(r_L, r_U)$ sits between two regimes.
 When the threshold variable falls inside the buffer zone, the regime indicator retains its previous value rather than jumping immediately.
-This path-dependent mechanism — known as *hysteresis* and formalised in the time-series context by Li et al. (2015) — captures real-world phenomena such as institutional quality traps and natural-resource dependence, where regime transitions are gradual rather than instantaneous.
+This path-dependent mechanism—referred to as *hysteresis* and formalised in a time-series framework by Li et al. (2015)—captures real-world dynamics such as economic growth and development processes shaped by institutional-quality traps and natural resource dependence, in which regime transitions occur gradually rather than instantaneously.

 ## Key Features